 Your curriculum vitae (Latin for ‘course of life’) will most likely be your first point of contact with a potential employer.
 It’s a simple document that represents you on paper, and it may be the only form of communication that decides if you are a suitable candidate.
 When looking for a job in Dubai, it’s

 With over 200 nationalities, the UAE is a melting pot of cultures, experiences and people.
 Emiratis make up roughly 20% of the population, while expats from Europe, Asia and Africa consist of the other 80%, emigrating for career progression, an improved quality of life and the chance to increase their earnings.
 The booming expat population, and the effects of the pandemic, continue to place a strain on an already-saturated job market, making each job application more competitive than ever.
 This has seen salaries drop, as many jobseekers are willing to take on roles for a lower salary in order to stand out from the crowd and win a lucrative position.

 With this is mind, jobseekers should ensure they are getting the basics of the job search right in order to stand out from the crowd.
-Here are our top tips to increase your chances of securing a job in the UAE:
+To help, here are our top tips to increase your chances of securing a job in the UAE!

 Your CV is a potential employer’s first impression of you, so it needs to pack a punch.
 It should be no longer than two pages, clearly set out and justified.
 It should be clean and uncluttered, as this makes it much easier for recruiters or hiring managers to read.
 In the UAE, it’s common practice to include a photo, but make sure it’s not a selfie (a professional-looking headshot is best).

 Unlike the UK, a cover letter is a necessary part of any application in the UAE.
 However, it’s not enough to include a generic letter – you need to tailor each submission, highlighting your ability to do the role.
 This is your chance to demonstrate why you’re the perfect person for the job, with specific examples about how you satisfy the criteria.